How to unblock a toilet

 • Cling film

-How to unblock a toilet using washing up liquid
+1. How to unblock a toilet with washing up liquid and baking soda

 Washing up liquid being used to unblock a toilet.

-Unblocking your toilet with washing up liquid should be the first way you try to unblock your toilet without a plunger.
+Unblocking your toilet with washing up liquid and baking soda should be the first way you try to unblock your toilet without a plunger.
 To do this:

-1. Pour around half a mug-full of washing up liquid into the toilet, dripping it around the bowl so that it forms a ring around the waterline and then criss-crossing the water itself.
+1. Pour around half a mug of washing up liquid into the toilet, dripping it around the bowl so that it forms a ring around the waterline and then criss-crossing the water itself.

-2. Leave for half an hour to dissolve the clog somewhat.
+2. Leave for half an hour so it can start to dissolve the clog.

 3. Fill a bucket with hot water and pour it into the toilet from about waist height.